Structural Bearing Assemblies support structures coast to coast

 D.S.
 Brown is one of the leading suppliers of structural bearing assemblies.
 With extensive experience and utilizing the latest technologies, D.S.
-Brown can efficiently design, manufacture and test Versiflex™ HLMR pot and disc style, spherical, elastomeric as well as seismic isolation bearing assemblies for all types of construction.
+Brown can efficiently design, manufacture and test Versiflex™ HLMR pot and disc style, spherical, as well as, elastomeric for all types of construction.

 Versiflex™ HLMR Disc Bearing Assemblies

 Versiflex™ HLMR Disc Bearing Assemblies consist of an elastomeric disc made of unconfined polyether-urethane polymer to accommodate rotation between two metal plates.
 The vertical loads are transferred by the elastomeric disc.
 Horizontal shear forces are transmitted between upper and lower plates by a dowel pin mechanism in the center of the bearing.

 What are the advantages of Versiflex™ HLMR Disc Bearing Assemblies?
 Versiflex™ HLMR Disc Bearing Assemblies are multi-rotational, they have a lower profile (vertical height) and are cost efficient.